sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 [!INCLUDE[appliesto-2013-xxx-xxx-xxx-xxx-md](../includes/appliesto-2013-xxx-xxx-xxx-xxx-md.md)]

-This article provides security guidance and recommendations to help ensure that access to SharePoint Server 2013 and specific data in SharePoint is not compromised on a mobile device.
+This article provides security guidance and recommendations to help ensure that access to SharePoint Server 2013 and specific data in SharePoint isn't compromised on a mobile device.
 This article also details the supported authentication types for select devices, and authentication specifics for the SharePoint Newsfeed App.

 ## Security for mobile devices
 <a name="section1"> </a>